 HSMP claims compliance with the Global Investment Performance Standards (GIPS®).
 HS Management Partners, LLC is an independent SEC registered investment adviser (SEC registration does not imply any certain level of skill or training).
-The HS Management Partners Concentrated Quality Growth Composite includes all fully discretionary, actively managed, fee paying accounts (accounts that pay us an investment advisory fee even if they pay zero trading commissions) which employ our style of investing in 20-25 quality growth businesses.
+The HS Management Partners Concentrated Quality Growth Composite includes all fully discretionary, actively managed, investment advisory fee-paying accounts (even if they pay zero trading commissions), which employ our style of investing in 20-25 quality growth businesses.
 These accounts must have a market value exceeding \$500,000 at the time of initial inclusion in the Composite and have a market value exceeding \$300,000 to maintain inclusion.
+Results are based on fully discretionary accounts under management that meet our Composite's inclusion criteria, including those accounts no longer with HSMP.
+Results reflect accounts managed at another entity: prior to January 1, 2008, the accounts in the Composite were non-fee paying (non-investment-advisory fee-paying) individual accounts managed by Harry Segalas in accordance with HSMP's investment policies, becoming HSMP's accounts in December 2007.
 The U.S. Dollar is the currency used to express performance.
-For more information or for a copy of our fully compliant GIPS® Report and/or list of composite descriptions, please contact us at 212-888-0060.
+For more information or list of composite descriptions, please contact us at 212-888-0060.
+A copy of our fully compliant GIPS® Report is included in this piece.

-Composite performance is presented net-of-fees (net of actual investment advisory fees and trading costs).
+Composite performance is presented net-of-fees (net of actual investment advisory fees and trading costs) and includes the reinvestment of dividends and other earnings.
 In some instances, Composite performance is presented by itself on an absolute basis (i.e., without comparing it to any index or benchmark).
-In other instances, the Composite is compared to the Russell 1000° Growth Index and the S&P 500° Index as benchmarks for market context only.
-The Russell 1000 Growth Index is an unmanaged index that measures the performance of those Russell 1000° Index companies (largest 1,000 U.S. companies based on market capitalization) with higher price-to-book ratios and higher forecasted growth values.
-The S&P 500° Index is an unmanaged market capitalization-weighted index designed to measure performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
-There are meaningful differences between the Composite and each index that should be considered when comparing performance, such as in terms of composition, concentration and volatility (e.g., the Composite contains securities not represented in either or both indices and is much more concentrated than either index in terms of companies and sectors; the average market capitalization of companies in the Composite will likely differ from that of either index; and market or economic conditions can affect positively/negatively the Composite's performance but not the indices to the same extent).
+In other instances, the Composite is compared to the Russell 1000® Growth Index (R1000G) and the S&P 500® Index (S&P 500) as benchmarks for market context.
+The R1000G is an unmanaged index that measures the performance of those Russell 1000® Index companies (largest 1,000 U.S. companies based on market capitalization) with higher price-to-book ratios and higher forecasted growth values.
+The S&P 500 is an unmanaged market capitalization-weighted index designed to measure performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
+There are meaningful differences between the Composite and each index that should be considered when comparing performance, such as in terms of composition, concentration and volatility (e.g., the Composite contains securities not represented in either index and is much more concentrated than either index in terms of companies and sectors; the average market capitalization of companies in the Composite will likely differ from that of either index; and market or economic conditions can affect positively/negatively the Composite's performance but not the indices to the same extent).
 In addition, neither index bears fees and expenses and investors cannot invest directly in either of them.
 Furthermore, we do not seek to mimic any market index in our investment approach and do not maintain limits on industry or sector weightings.